Two sisters who died holding each other, a doting grandmother who enjoyed sitting by the river, a camp counselor who mentored young girls: The faces of the Texas flooding tragedy

 When the sunrise came and the storm softened, the full weight of the disaster came into view.
 Hundreds were missing, including over two dozen girls at a summer camp, and as minutes stretched into hours, hope gave way to grief.

-More than 100 people, including 28 children, were killed in the catastrophic Texas floods and the death toll continues to rise, according to local officials.
+More than 110 people, including at least 30 children, were killed in the catastrophic Texas floods and the death toll continues to rise, according to local officials.
 Ryan’s body wasn’t recovered until waters receded, according to CNN affiliate KHOU.

 Now Ryan’s family and their heartbroken Texas community are reckoning with the depth of the tragedy — and searching for answers.